-Research Questions: For this project, REL Midwest will address the following four research questions:
+Research Questions: This study addresses the following research questions:

 Study Design: Each district has provided data on student attendance, academics, and behavior for Grades 8–12 for two cohorts of students.
 Regression analyses will identify the strongest eighth- and ninth-grade predictors of four-year graduation.
 These predictors will be converted to binary indicators using receiver operating characteristic curve analysis.
 A second set of regression analyses will identify the strongest binary indicators of graduation.
 Descriptive analysis will be used to examine the accuracy with which single and multiple indicators identify graduates and nongraduates.
 Results will be presented to highlight similarities and differences among the three districts.